Health Education On-Line Licensure Information

-Our Health Education program is fully accredited by the Higher Learning Commission (Formally the North Central Association), as well as NCATE.
+Thanks for your interest in our on-line licensure in Health Education.
+Our health education program is fully accredited by the Higher Learning Commission (Formally the North Central Association), as well as NCATE.
 You can complete the entire program via distance learning.
-Each required course is offered at least once each year; however, it could take students more years to complete the program, depending on how many hours they wish to take each semester.

 - This is a secondary education program and any applicant must already possess a teaching degree (certification/licensure) in another teaching subject before applying.
 If someone already possesses an elementary licensure and wants to add health education, there will be additional requirements and course work in order to add health education.